Azores: Government and politics

-Madre de Deus Manor is the seat of the Representative of the Republic.

-Conceição Palace is the headquarters of the Azorean cabinet.
+Conceição Palace, Ponta Delgada, São Miguel Island is the headquarters of the Azorean Regional Government.

+Each of the islands does not constitute its own administrative division, but constitutes an electoral district of the Azorean Legislative Assembly.
+The local government in the Azores is assured by the 19 municipalities that subdivide the islands (Corvo is the only island which constitutes a single municipality).

-The islands do not have independent status in law, except in electoral law and are governed by 19 municipalities that subdivide the islands.
-In addition, until the administrative reform of the 19th century, the following civil parishes had municipal standing: Topo (today integrated into the municipality of Calheta, São Jorge); Praia (today integrated into municipality of Santa Cruz da Graciosa); São Sebastião (today an integral part of the municipality of Angra do Heroísmo); Capelas (now part of the municipality of Ponta Delgada); and Água de Pau (now a civil parish in the municipality of Lagoa).
+Historically and until the administrative reform of the 19th century, there were also the following municipalities: Topo (today integrated into the municipality of Calheta, São Jorge); Praia (today integrated into municipality of Santa Cruz da Graciosa); São Sebastião (today an integral part of the municipality of Angra do Heroísmo); Capelas (now part of the municipality of Ponta Delgada); and Água de Pau (now a civil parish in the municipality of Lagoa).
 These civil parishes still retain their titles of "vila" in name only; the populations of Capelas and neighbouring parish still protest the change and promote the restoration of their status.
 The municipalities are further subdivided into several civil parishes, with the exception of Corvo (the only Portuguese municipality by law without a civil parish, owing to its size).

+Madre de Deus Manor, Angra do Heroísmo, Terceira Island is the seat of the Representative of the Republic.

 Politics is dominated by the two largest Portuguese political parties, the Socialist Party and Social Democratic Party, the former holding a majority in the Legislative Assembly.
 The Democratic and Social Center / People's Party, the Left Bloc, the Unitary Democratic Coalition and the People's Monarchist Party are also represented.
 As of the 2020 regional election, the president of the Azores is Social Democratic Party leader José Manuel Bolieiro.
 Although the Socialist Party dominates the regional politics, the Social Democratic Party is traditionally popular in city and town council elections.